bverkron/distributed-computing/readme.md

 # Precursor / Disclaimer

-When running a host for a distributed computing platform such as FluidStack or QBlocks on your machine you should assume there are zero steps taken by the provider to protect you or your system.
+When running a host for a distributed computing platform such as FluidStack on your machine you should assume there are zero steps taken by the provider to protect you or your system.
 Any such software / install should be assumed to be a security risk.
 As such you should ensure there is no sensitive / private information on your host machine and ideally have it totally isolated from your network (LAN blocked w/WAN only access).

 # Intent

 This is a side project to investigate the security aspects of being a host for a distributed computing platform and experiment with ways to improve it from the host perspective without interfering with the operation of it.
 We will focus primarily on Ubuntu and Docker as those the most common requirements at the time of this writing.

 # Terms
-* **Distributed Computing Platform**: The software system used by companies like FluidStack and QBlocks to fasciliate [distributed computing](https://en.wikipedia.org/wiki/Distributed_computing) for their customers.
+* **Distributed Computing Platform**: The software system used by companies like FluidStack to fasciliate [distributed computing](https://en.wikipedia.org/wiki/Distributed_computing) for their customers.
 * **Distributed Computing Host (aka host)**: The machine that you are using to host a [node](https://en.wikipedia.org/wiki/Node_(networking)#Distributed_systems) for the distributed computing platform.

 # Network Security